-The Photovoltaics (PV) program supports research and development projects that lower manufacturing costs, increase efficiency and performance, and improve reliability of PV technologies, in order to support the widespread deployment of electricity produced directly from sunlight (“photovoltaics”).
-The PV portfolio includes research directed toward reaching the SunShot Initiative goals.
+The Photovoltaics (PV) subprogram supports research and development projects that lower manufacturing costs, increase efficiency and performance, and improve reliability of PV technologies, in order to support the widespread deployment of electricity produced directly from sunlight (“photovoltaics”).
+The PV portfolio includes research directed toward reaching a levelized cost of energy of $0.03 per kilowatt-hour.

 PV Program Impact